Alibaba Scams And Fraud Guide // How To Avoid Getting Ripped Off When FBA Sourcing

 Aspects of Chinese culture to understand:

 It's perfectly fine for you to press them on vague answers to get more specific details.
-However, while it isn't uncommon for them to give vague answers if they don't know, there is also a fair chance they may not understand your question due to poor English.
+However, while it isn't uncommon for them to give vague answers if they don't know, there is also a fair chance that they may not understand your question due to their limited English proficiency.
 If you believe it's the latter, rephrase the question.
 Then, keep pressing until you get firm, happy answers, or move on.

 Cosmo Sourcing // Go Straight To The Source!